SmartableAI/artificial-intelligence/_news/2020-12-12-us-to-equip-mq-9-reaper-drones-with-artificial-intelligence.md

 ---
 category: news
-title: "New Project Will Give U.S. MQ-9 Reaper Drones Artificial Intelligence"
+title: "U.S. To Equip MQ-9 Reaper Drones With Artificial Intelligence"
 excerpt: "The Pentagon’s Joint Artificial Intelligence Center has awarded a $93.3 million contract to General Atomics Aeronautical Systems, Inc to equip their drone with new AI technology for smart, autonomous operations."
 publishedDateTime: 2020-12-11T17:46:00Z
 originalUrl: "https://www.forbes.com/sites/davidhambling/2020/12/11/new-project-will-give-us-mq-9-reaper-drones-artificial-intelligence/"